 Promoting efficient investment in the grid of the future

 Networks are the single largest contributor of costs in the power system.
-Right now, the Commission has found that the current framework gives them the right tools and sufficient flexibility to manage changes such as increased rooftop solar.
-The Commission has an annual review process in place to ensure regulation is fit-for-purpose and delivers the best outcomes for consumers in the future.
-This will include consideration of other ways in which network regulation may need to change in the future to support a grid with significantly more multi-directional energy flows.
+In a recent review the AEMC found that the current regulatory framework gives network businesses the right tools and sufficient flexibility to manage changes such as increased rooftop solar.

 Changing the energy landscape with new rules for networks

-The Commission has had a long-term reform program underway to strengthen network regulation so that everyone from heavy industry to small customers are able to make clearly informed decisions about how they use electricity.
+Underpinning the improvements to network regulation is a long-term reform program to strengthen network regulation so that everyone from heavy industry to small consumers are able to make more informed decisions about how they use electricity.